 First, why would you send this to another SR&ED consultant?
 Did you not read my profile?
 Yes, I have a technology company as well.
 Guess what?
 I’m probably going to do this in-house.

 Second, why are you asking me for a recommendation?
 I’ve never worked with you.
 I don’t know you.
 What I’ve seen so far is that you haven’t proofread your email.
 That really, really bothers me given the services you claim to provide.

-Third, your signature tells me you’re a one man show working from home.
-No disrespect intended towards those work from home – if you can avoid the overhead, go for it.
+Third, your signature tells me you haven’t taken the time to set up a domain and you may be a one-man show.
+No disrespect intended towards independent consultants or those work from home – if you can avoid the overhead, go for it.
 As the first unofficial day back (Jan 2nd), I’m in comfy clothes and I have a dog curled up at my feet while I catch up on emails… but for goodness sakes, set up your corporate email account.

 If you’re a good SR&ED consultant, you’ll know why I included this posting.
 For everyone else, here’s why: a very, very basic rule is that non-arms length contractors are not eligible.
 If you own part of the company you should be salaried.
 Why?
 Because *nothing* is eligible if you’re non-arms-length and skipping out on source deductions.
 Nada.
 Zip.
 Zero.
 That’s over $62K gone forever.

 This is a simple point that he should have known.
 There are ways that – in special circumstances – this amount could be restructured.
 They’re high risk and can be costly, but a good consultant could have helped avoid this situation.
 Avoid the hassle by avoiding this type of consultant and seeking advice early in the development process.

 This also illustrates the power of LinkedIn.
 Skim through the SR&ED groups and you’ll quickly identify the influential individuals.
 Then go to their profiles to review, compare and contrast.
 This individual’s profile showed a jack-of-all-trades-master-of-none.
 Avoid at all costs (lest you wish to lose another 62K).